 Trust the Rhode Island Life Insurance Lawyers at Boonswang Law

-We have decades of experience fighting for the rights of life insurance beneficiaries across the country.
+We have decades of experience as life insurance lawyers fighting for the rights of beneficiaries across the country.

-You probably know something about how life insurance should work.
-Someone buys a life insurance policy to ensure that their loved ones are financially secure in the event of their death.
-The policyholder dies, and the beneficiary or beneficiaries receive a death benefit in the face amount of the policy purchased.
+When an individual buys a life insurance policy, their intention is to ensure that their loved ones are financially secure in the event of their death.
+After the policyholder dies, the beneficiary or beneficiaries are entitled to receive a death benefit in the amount of the policy purchased.

 Unfortunately, the life insurance claims process is rarely that simple.
-Many beneficiaries find the process confusing, or even worse, figure out how to file their claim only to learn later that the life insurance company denied it.
+Many beneficiaries find the process confusing and difficult to complete.
+If they do successfully file their claim, they may learn later that the life insurance company denied it.

 Boonswang Law Has Helped Life Insurance Beneficiaries throughout Rhode Island, Including these Cities and the Surrounding Areas:

-Reasons Life Insurance Companies Deny Claims in Rhode Island
+Reasons Life Insurance Companies Deny Claims in RI:

-These are the four top reasons life insurance companies deny claims for death benefits in Rhode Island.
+These are the four most common reasons life insurance companies deny claims for death benefits in Rhode Island.
 If your claim was denied for one of these reasons or for any other reason, call us — we can help you fight back.

-If you think this is happening to you, call us — the RI life insurance attorneys at Boonswang Law will fight for you.
-We have frequently gotten our beneficiary clients paid after their claim was initially denied for this reason.
+If you think this is happening to you, call us — the Rhode Island life insurance attorneys at Boonswang Law will advocate for you.

-All life insurance policies expressly list causes of death excluded from coverage called “exclusions.”
-While they vary among different policies, typically life insurance coverage excludes death as a result of self-inflicted injuries.
+All life insurance policies expressly list causes of death that exclude beneficiaries from receiving compensation.
+These are appropriately named exclusions.
+While exclusions vary from policy to policy, life insurance coverage typically excludes death as a result of self-inflicted injuries.

 A policyholder must disclose all personal information, including date of birth, occupation, marital status, address, level of education, health history, lifestyle habits, and hobbies on their initial application for life insurance and medical questionnaire.
 The life insurance adjusters use this information to calculate the risk that the policyholder will die within the policy term.